0501130164

 What is Transfer Pricing?

-Transfer pricing involves the pricing of transactions between related parties or connected individuals.
+Corporate tax transfer pricing involves the pricing of transactions between related parties or connected individuals.
 The terms and conditions of these transactions are influenced by the relationship between the parties involved.
-In contrast to independent parties, who determine prices through market forces, related Parties have the ability to establish prices that may not accurately represent the true market value.
+In contrast to independent parties, who determine prices through market forces, related parties can establish prices that may not accurately represent the true market value.
 This can consequently impact the reported profits across various jurisdictions.
 To prevent the exploitation of tax liabilities through such non-arm's length pricing, the Arm’s Length Principle is applied, which necessitates that transactions between Related Parties be conducted at a fair market value, comparable to those between independent parties.

 Corporate tax transfer pricing refers to the practice of setting prices for transactions between related entities within a multinational corporation.
 This ensures that goods, services, and intellectual property are exchanged at market rates, complying with the arm's length principle.
 Proper transfer pricing is crucial for accurate profit allocation across different tax jurisdictions, preventing tax evasion and ensuring fair taxation.
 Regulations and documentation requirements help maintain transparency and compliance with international and local tax laws.